aldenkane/cv2TermProject/README.md

 ## (c) Detection Accuracy

 My methods used no bin images for training, so reported accuracy metrics are run on test sets that include all mobile bin images.
 I used precision and recall to quantify accuracy, as these are common in computer vision/pattern recognition and were suitable for the method by which I was determining true and false positives.

--A "true positive" occurred if the object's descriptor file was matched to the descriptors from the bin and the object was present in the ground truth labels for the bin
+- A "true positive" occurred if the object's descriptor file was matched to the descriptors from the bin and the object was present in the ground truth labels for the bin
--A "false positive" occured if the object's descriptor file was matched and the object wasn't present in the ground truth labels for the bin
+- A "false positive" occured if the object's descriptor file was matched and the object wasn't present in the ground truth labels for the bin
--A "false negative" occured if the object's descriptor file wasn't matched, but was present in the ground truth labels for the bin.
+- A "false negative" occured if the object's descriptor file wasn't matched, but was present in the ground truth labels for the bin.

 **Note:** this method of determining true positives can still admit to spurious matches, i.e. if an object (say Spray_Sunscreen) was matched to a bin and present in the corresponding ground truth labels file, it could have been spuriously matched to another object in the bin (e.g. Frisbee).
 I did not perform a check to ensure that the matched keypoint corresponded to the bounding box from this object.
 The true precision and recall of my experiments is likely lower than reported in Tables 1 - 5.
 For this reason, I report accuracy metrics in Table 5 using Lowe's Ratio Test @ 0.6, as these experiments are less likely to have spurious "True Positives"